microsoft/pxt-arcadeshield/README.md

-As shown below, the extension provides a simulator for the display, with keyboard controls mapping to the inputs of the display shield (A and B buttons, and the D-pad).
+As shown below, the extension provides a simulator for the display, with keyboard controls mapping to the inputs of the display shield (A and B buttons, and the four directions of the D-pad, see arrow buttons).
 Blocks for the shield are under the toolbox categories `Controller` and `Drawing` and are described further below.